ep1804/jekyll-theme-basically-basic/_posts/2019-08-17-roc-auc-illustrated.md

 ![2](/assets/images/roc-auc-illustrated/2.png){: .align-center}

-### confusion matrix for regression models with decision thresholds
+## Confusion Matrix for Regression Model with Decision Threshold

 The confusion matrix is for classification models.
 But it can be extended for regression models with classification thresholds.